 But don’t despair!
 Not only are these specters of aging avoidable, but they are also reversible after onset.
 It’s never too late to make changes to your diet, physical activity levels, and lifestyle that can radically improve your health, quality of life, and even your longevity.

 Today we’ll look at a remarkable study that outlines a course of action to successfully reverse physical frailty in the elderly.
-And Savers will be glad to know that the practices researchers describe are very similar to the actionable steps in the Save Our Bones Program.
+And Savers will be glad to know that the practices researchers describe are very similar to the actionable steps in the Osteoporosis Reversal Program.

 Risks Of Physical Frailty